hwarden162/rhype/README.md

 #> This hypergraph is directed
 ```

-## Hypergraphs From Incidence Matrices
+## hypergraphs From Incidence Matrices

 An incidence matrix can be seen as a table where each row represents a
 vertex and each column represents a hyperedge.
 Each entry is a 1 if the